Goldie the golden eagle

 Goldie, a golden eagle who lived at the London Zoo, became a national sensation in the 1960s after escaping from his enclosure and evading recapture for 12 days.

-The bird initially escaped after a zoo employee carelessly left his cage open during a cleaning, but it was his playful evasion of officials for the following 12 days that inspired public adoration.
+The bird (similar to the one pictured here) initially escaped after a zoo employee carelessly left his cage open during a cleaning, but it was his playful evasion of officials for the following 12 days that inspired public adoration.
 Failed recapture attempts by firefighters, police and even an Ethiopian bird piper eventually earned Goldie a following — as many as 5,000 people were estimated to have shown up to cheer him on throughout the escape.